uit-cosmo/poster-template/README.md

 # poster-template
-UiT color themed scientific poster template for LaTeX
+UiT color themed scientific poster template for LaTeX based on the Gemini poster template (https://github.com/anishathalye/gemini).

 ![Potrait poster](https://github.com/uit-cosmo/poster-template/blob/main/UiT_Poster_Template-1.png?raw=true)

+## Dependencies

+* A TeX installation that includes [LuaTeX]
+    * You also need `latexmk` if you want to use the provided `Makefile`
+* LaTeX package dependencies including beamerposter (these usually come with your TeX installation, but if not, you can get them from [CTAN])
+* [Raleway] and [Lato], which are both available under Open Font License